phetsims/gas-properties/doc/model.md

 ## Equations

-This section lists the primary equations used in the sim.
-Use this section as a reference.
+The primary equations used in the sim are:

 * Ideal Gas Law: PV = NkT
 * Pressure: P = NkT/V